passioneight/php-utilities/documentation/20_usage.md

 }
 ```

-> Note that it is considered best practice to **avoid plural** in constat class names, for the mere reason of increased
+> Note that it is considered best practice to **avoid plural** in constant class names, for the mere reason of increased
 > readability.
-That is, `TenanType::B2C` makes more sense than `TenanTypes::B2C`.
+That is, `TenantType::B2C` makes more sense than `TenantTypes::B2C`.

 #### Utility Classes
 In addition to the provided `Constant` class, the bundle also provides utility classes.